 GEOG3421.
-Learning from the city: qualitative methods for urban research (6 credits)
+Studying cities: quantitative methods for urban research (6 credits) (Pre-requisite: Either GEOG2065 or GEOG2137)

-This course introduces students to a range of qualitative research methods used in the study and analysis of cities and urban regions.
-Drawing on empirical and theoretical approaches from the field of geography as well as related disciplines in the humanities and social sciences, the course provides students with a rigorous grounding in the key methodologies, intellectual goals, representational strategies and ethical considerations that guide qualitative urban research.
+This course introduces students to a range of quantitative research methods used in the study and analysis of cities and urban regions.
+Drawing on empirical and theoretical approaches from the field of geography, sociology, as well as related disciplines in social sciences, the course provides students with a rigorous grounding in the key methodologies, intellectual goals, representational strategies and ethical considerations that guide quantiative urban research.
 A combination of readings, lectures, field trips and in-class discussions will enable students to compare scholarly approaches to urban development with the more operational perspectives of those who are responsible for the planning, design and governance of cities.

-By developing individual and group research projects based on fieldwork conducted in Hong Kong, students will learn to apply qualitative methods: such as ethnographic observation, interviews, surveys, archival research, mapping and photography in order to investigate some of the most pressing social, spatial, and economic challenges that confront cities today.
-These include climate change, migration, digitalization and the financialization of urban land.
-Ultimately, these fieldwork-based research projects aim to equip students with qualitative analytical skills that will be of considerable value to them in their future academic and professional careers.
+By developing individual and group research projects, students will learn to apply quantitative data collection methods: such as experimentation, survey research, scientific sampling, questionnaire design, archival research - in order to investigate some of the most pressing socioeconomic and spatial challenges that confront cities today: including but not limited to urbanization, migration, housing, land capitalization, residential segregation, income inequality, fertility delice and population aging.
+Ultimately, these research projects aim to equip students with basic quantitative analytical skills that will be of considerable value to them in their future academic and professional careers.